Discord Bot

 Connect bot to your BetaHub project | /set project abc123 |

-/set channel <channel> |
+/set bugs_channel <channel> |

-Set bug report submission channel | /set channel #bug-reports |
+Set bug report channel (works for both forum and text channels) | /set bugs_channel #bug-reports |

-/set forum <channel> |
+/set suggestions_channel <channel> |

-/set suggest channel <channel> |
+/set support_channels <channel> |

 /set debug <true/false> |